 ENDURING POWER OF ATTORNEY

+Ita Flanagan works with clients in our office in Limerick in preparing their Enduring Power of Attorney (EPA).
 We advise all our clients to prepare for the possibility that a time may come when they may be mentally incapacitated and unable to understand the nature of the decisions to be made.
-An Enduring Power of Attorney (EPA), often referred to as a living will, is one of the most effective and cost efficient mechanisms for providing for mental incapacity.
+An EPA, often referred to as a living will, is one of the most effective and cost efficient mechanisms for providing for mental incapacity.

 The new ADMCA provides for EPA’s and states that a person may appoint another person (referred to as an Attorney) on whom he/she can confer either;